 Day 1

-Once arriving to Salta, the local guide will be waiting to go to "Sierras de Santa Bárbara'' (Santa Barbara Hills) at the east of the province.
-This hills is one of the Hotspots of the region, because the wet winds come from the east, and there are the first mountains, and the valleys are covered by forests pretty well conserved.
-During the trip could be possible to find Yungas Guan, Black-and-chesnut Warbling-Finch, Red-legged Seriema, Toco Toucan, Olivaceos Woodcreeper or Tucuman Parrot.
-Will stay (3 nights) in the Area.
+Once arriving in Salta, the local guide will be waiting to go to "Sierras de Santa Bárbara'' (Santa Barbara Hills) at the east of the province.
+These hills are one of the Hotspots of the region, because of the wet winds that come from the east, and there are the first mountains, and the valleys are covered by forests pretty well conserved.
+During the trip it's possible to find Yungas Guan, Black-and-chesnut Warbling-Finch, Red-legged Seriema, Toco Toucan, Olivaceos Woodcreeper or Tucuman Parrot.
+We'll stay 3 nights in the Area.

 Day 2